phac-nml/irida-documentation/docs/user/administrator/index.md

 ![Reset password confirmation dialog.](images/reset-password-confirm.png)

-You should see a success notification at the top of your browser window when you confirm:
+You should see a success notification at the top-right of your browser window when you confirm:

 ![Reset password success notification.](images/reset-password-success.png)